project-illium/illium-documentation/docs/overview/Protocol Overview/emission_schedule.md

 # Coin Distribution

+!!THIS SECTION IS  A WORK IN PROGRESS!!

+Check back later or offer some feedback!

 ## 10 Year Distribution Target

 The protocol aims to have distributed a total of 2<sup>60</sup> = 1,152,921,504,606,846,976 coins by the